 Learning Spaces Health and Exercise Science Teaching Facility

-The new, state-of-the-art teaching building was completed in 2015 and is dedicated to educating Health and Exercise Science students.
+The new teaching building was completed in 2015 and is dedicated to educating Health and Exercise Science students.
 The building has some unique features, such as the hallmark piece of art is in the building’s central lobby.
 On the floor is an intricate terrazzo image of Leonardo da Vinci’s Vitruvian Man.
 The seven-color concrete composite contains chips of rocks, broken bottles, and seashells separated by thin bands of zinc.
 It is an ideal symbol for a department focused on health.

 The building features two rooms, a large 120-seat classroom with its tables and chairs on wheels and six large computer screens on the front, side, and back walls allow the space to be reconfigured for group work in pods.
 A large number of Health and Exercise Science courses are taught in this space.
 The flipped classroom design allows for learning and discussion, not just a lecture format.
-The teaching lab features modern equipment for hands-on experiments, and the large windows and and glass-paneled garage doors which open to a patio help make the space conducive to learning.
+The teaching lab features modern equipment for hands-on experiments, and the large windows and glass-paneled garage doors which open to a patio help make the space conducive to learning.

 Exercise Testing Classes in the HES Teaching Facility

 Examples of courses taught in the Health and Exercise Science Teaching Facility include Biomechanical Principles of Human Movement, Neuromuscular Aspects of Human Movement, and Physiology of Exercise.

 In Biomechanical Principles of Human Movement, you will study the elementary analysis of human motion based on anatomical and mechanical principles.